 - Rapid adoption of mobile devices in the global market (opportunity)

-Even though Google generates most of its revenues online, the firm is subject to ecological or environmental external factors.
-In the PESTEL/PESTLE analysis model, ecological/environmental trends influence business strategic direction.
-The following are the ecological external factors significant in Google’s remote/macro environment:
+While Google LLC generates most of its revenues online, the firm is subject to ecological or environmental external factors.
+In the PESTEL/PESTLE analysis model, these external trends influence business strategic direction, such as among companies in the cloud computing services industry.
+The following ecological external factors affect Google’s remote or macro environment:

-Google must operate within legal limits.
-In the PESTEL/PESTLE analysis model, legal requirements influence what firms can do.
-The following are the significant legal external factors in Google’s remote/macro environment:
+Google operates within limits imposed through laws or regulations.
+In the PESTEL/PESTLE analysis model, regulatory requirements influence what firms can do, such as the extent of companies’ use of online users’ personally identifiable information.
+The following are the legal external factors that shape Google’s remote or macro environment:

-- More regulations on intellectual property rights (opportunity)
+- Stronger regulations on intellectual property rights (opportunity)

 - Goldfarb, A. (2014).
 What is different about online advertising?
 Review of Industrial Organization, 44(2), 115-129.